USC vs. Arizona NCAA Football Odds, Plays and Insights | October 30, 2021

 Arizona Stats and Trends

-- In Arizona's seven games this year, it has three wins against the spread.
+- Arizona has three wins against the spread in seven games this year.

-- The Wildcats covered the spread in their only game when underdogs by 21 points or more.
+- The Wildcats have been underdogs by 21.5 points or more once this year and covered the spread.

-- Arizona's games this year have eclipsed the over/under two times in seven opportunities (28.6%).
+- Arizona's games this year have gone over the total in two out of seven opportunities (28.6%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.